The standard treatment protocol

 - Wider choice of marketing opportunities than its competitors as it is classed as a medical device

-- Does not have the limitations of prescription products, so may be a more attractive option for long-term pain relief
+- Does not have the limitations of prescription products, so a more attractive option for long-term pain relief